 He was not tall - only 5ft - 6 and weighed around 145 lbs., but he developed powerful upper body muscles, a strong chest, and incredible stamina and energy.
 In addition to physical strength, he also developed a forceful and take-charge personality, unshakeable self-confidence, mental tenacity and determination.
 Those who met him for the first time were usually shocked to see how short he was.
 Because of his muscular appearance, he always looked taller in photographs than he actually was.

-A Young Man With Ambition
+A Young Man

 For a while he lived in and around St. Louis and worked at various jobs including picking up and delivering laundry and working in a printing shop (where he learned the skills he would later use as a publisher of books and magazines.)
 We know that he spent considerable time in the public library reading about such subjects as fasting, whole foods, and drugless treatments.
 About 1887 he opened his first studio under the name "Bernard Mcfadden - Kinestherapist - Teacher of Higher Physical Culture."
 He was the first to use the word "kinestherapist."
 It was at this time that he coined the slogan which he would use all his life - "Weakness is a crime; don't be a criminal!"